CommissarMa/CSRNet-pytorch/README.md

 ## Train
 1. Modify the dataset root in 'config.py'
 2. Run 'train.py'
+3. Open the command line and type in 'tensorboard --logdir=ROOT/runs', then browse 'localhost:6006' to see the visual result.

 ## Testing
 1. Run 'test.py' for calculate MAE of test images or just show an estimated density-map.